Iaddiop/ultimateALPR_data_extraction/README.md

 **- plate**

+2-  Data dictionary

 ## Future improvements :
 -   Live recognition with camera
-- Ingest data from local to S3 bucket in streaming mode
+-   Ingest data from local to S3 bucket in streaming mode or with AWS DataSync to automate moving data between on premise to S3.
-- Configure Glue job to parse data by event in S3 data sources bucket
+-   Configure Glue job to parse data by event in S3 data sources bucket to the staging area `ultimatealpr-staging` bucket
+-   Add new feature in the ultimateALP application to assign the position of the recognition (country, state …).
+These features allow us to centralize the analysis or to dispatch data in buckets by area

-All this improvements will be defined with Doubango AI analysis departement.
+All this improvements will be defined with Doubango AI analysis departement and User support team.

+## Future scenarios
+-   In the `ultimatealpr` S3 bucket the data going to increase, but the analytical rules need 1 month data storage.
+In the scenario the data increas by 100x (events: Black Friday, charismas, sales discount period):
+    -   1 month data retention will be needed
+    -   1 years archive in S3 Glacier (storing archives, data retrieval, event notifications)
+    -   Set Glue job to automatically scale the number of workers
+-	The pipelines would be run on a daily basis by 7 am every day to run the analysis dashboards (Streamlit for example) :
+    -   Airflow could be used to run the pipeline to populate the dashboard
+    -   Daily data quality check could be performed end send email to the user support team and the Data engineering team for the monitoring
+-	The S3 policy could be extend to allow permission and could be accessible by 100+ people.
+In the case of Dubango AI as the data could be centralized or dispatched for each localities, the accessibility of the data depend of this strategy (centralized or decentralized) and set up the buckets by area or not.

 ### References :
 - [ultimateALPR](https://github.com/DoubangoTelecom/ultimateALPR-SDK)